luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

 For grayscale normalization (in [0, 1]), we compute dataset statistics on the RVL-CDIP train split via `DocDataModule.compute_grayscale_mean_std()`:
 $mu = 0.911966$ and $sigma = 0.241507$ (single channel).
 These are the defaults in `TransformConfig`.

-RVL-CDIP consists of grayscale document page images where *layout* is often the strongest cue (header structure, margins, tables, signature blocks).
+RVL-CDIP consists of grayscale document page images where *layout* is often the strongest cue.
-Consequently, our preprocessing aims to preserve global layout while making the input compatible with both scratch-trained and ImageNet-pretrained backbones.

 #figure(
   caption: [Document-classifier test examples.],